SitnicCristina/restful-web-services/README.md

 AI-Driven Enhancements: Allows integration with AI-based testing tools to improve efficiency and coverage.
 Extensibility: Designed to be expandable for future testing methodologies, including UI testing, performance testing, and security testing.

+_**3. Deployment and Integration for UI Testing (UI and AI)**_ The APIs were successfully deployed on Render, enabling live access to the backend endpoints.
+These endpoints were then integrated into the UI of the Blog Management Application, forming the foundation for conducting end-to-end UI tests.
+The user interface was tested using testRigor, an AI-driven test automation tool.
+The platform enabled the creation and execution of intelligent UI test cases, validating the frontend interactions against the deployed APIs to ensure seamless user experience and data flow.

 **Future Expansion**
 After completing API testing, the project will evolve to incorporate:
 UI and Acceptance Testing: Expanding the Test Automation Framework to cover frontend testing.